AlexNek/Blazor-for-You/README.md

 3. **Blazor Component Testing with bUnit**  ([EN](bUnit/readme.md),[DE version](bUnit/readme-de.md)): This article introduces bUnit and xUnit for testing Blazor components, covering its purpose, benefits, and limitations when writing unit tests in Blazor.

+4. **Understanding GraphQL in C#:**  ([EN version](https://github.com/AlexNek/Angular2BlazorExamples/blob/main/Docu/graphql.md)): This article explores GraphQL’s differences from REST, dives into the best C# libraries for server and client implementations with an expanded comparison table, and includes practical examples to illustrate their use.

 # How to use
 - [Logging](https://github.com/AlexNek/FolderObserver/blob/master/Docs/Logging.md)
   - [Graylog](https://github.com/AlexNek/Serilog.Sinks.GraylogGelf/blob/master/Documentation/graylog.md)